-1. To what extent if any, were the alternative learning program standards implemented within the organizational structure to impact student performance?
+To what extent, if any, did virtual learning opportunities and seat time requirements impact student performance?

-In order to answer the identified research question above, the researcher used a quantitative and qualitative approach.
+In order to answer the identified research question above, the researcher used a quantitative approach.
 The surveys created for parents, faculty, and staff fulfilled the quantitative aspect of this study.
-Open-ended structured questionnaires were used in this research study to gather data from school administrators and a community leader.
 Descriptive statistics were utilized to summarize the data from the surveys.
-Open-ended structured questionnaire responses were compared with elements that have been identified in the research literature as being vital to the success of alternative education programs.